protubero/beanstore/README.md

 The BeanStore is designed as a store of immutable objects!
 Stored beans will throw an exception if you call a setter method.
 You can easily shoot yourself in the foot by changing field values of stored beans.
 BeanStore only restricts access per setter method.

-### BeanStore Factory

-Use `BeanStoreFactory` to configure the resulting BeanStore:

-* register entity classes
-* register callback to initialize an empty store
-* register plugins
-* configure migration transactions

 #### Register Entity Classes